Collection

 of the creation of a new living being.

-Therefore, MR appeals to the recognition of the lineage of continuation
+Therefore, MR appeals to the recognition of the continuation lineage.

-because artistic or other works of human beings,
+because artistic works or other works by human beings,

 They are also its continuation and